 This is a question we are often asked and whether it is important for each parent to have a choice over the mediator.
 In the majority of cases one parent will find a mediator by going to the internet doing a search for a mediator and calling the first number.

 Dealing with separation, sorting out financial issues in preparation for divorce or making arrangements for the care of your children can be a difficult and emotional process.
-That’s why it is important to try and a Mediator with the rights skills to help you and your family in the best way possible.
+That’s why it is important to try and a Mediator with the rights skills and experience to help you and your family in the best way possible.

 It is important to note that Mediators must declare any potential conflicts of interest and therefore they wouldn’t be able to work with someone they know in any other part of their lives.
 This is part of our Professional code of conduct.